Why salting your driveway can harm plants, pets, and pavement

-However, American experts warn that before spreading salt on the ice, it’s important to consider the potential harm it can cause to animals and the environment.
+However, U.S. experts warn that before spreading salt on the ice, it’s important to consider the potential harm it can cause to animals and the environment.

 Rock salt, also known as sodium chloride, is the cheapest and most commonly used product for removing snow and ice.
-But it’s not beneficial for the natural environment and isn’t the most effective option.
+But it isn’t good for the natural environment and isn’t always the most effective option.

 “We use a chart that indicates the effectiveness of chemical agents at certain temperatures.
 Honestly, when the temperature drops to -15 degrees Celsius or lower, you can keep adding more rock salt, and it won’t yield better results than what you already have,” says Martin Tirado, the executive director of the Snow and Ice Management Association (USA), a professional industry group.